Some People Have Real Problems: Background

 Sia, talking about the inspiration for the album's name, said: "During recording people would come in and complain about traffic, and I'd say, 'Some people have real problems.'
 Like, they're waiting for a lung or they don't have a mum," she says.
 "I thought it would be a funny name for an album.
 And then I thought if I were to get rich and successful I would remember to not turn into an asshole.
 But I am one, so it didn't work."

 Singles

 The first single "Day Too Soon" was released on 12 November 2007 in the UK, and it was followed by "The Girl You Lost to Cocaine" on 21 April 2008.
 Later "The Girl You Lost to Cocaine" was followed by "Soon We'll Be Found", which was released on 13 October 2008 as third single of the album.
 "Buttons" was released as the fourth single in November 2008.
-In 1 January 2009, "Academia" was released as the fifth and final single from the album.
+On 1 January 2009, "Academia" was released as the fifth and final single from the album.